bradwayne/Burger/README.md

 # Eat-Da-Burger!

-Eat-Da-Burger! is a restaurant app that lets users create and name a burgers they'd like to eat.
+Eat-Da-Burger! is a restaurant app that lets users create and name burgers they'd like to eat.
 After creating the burger the users will then be able to devour the burger.

 **Home Screen**